2016.12.16, Day 7 Back to Hotel Las Torres

 So.
 We're obviously happy to have survived.
 But first, here's Chewie's pet project:

-And now things we learned and tips for the traveler:
+And now things we learned and tips:

 - We were way worried about declaring food at customs.
 They don’t actually care.